-I'm a Product Designer currently based in Brooklyn, NY.
-I approach things as a problem solver and focus on ensuring that every experience is simple and intuitive for the user.
+I'm a Product Designer based in Seattle.
+I approach things as a problem solver and focus on ensuring that every experience is simple and intuitive.
 I'm particularly interested in the organization of information and find an odd amount of joy in IA and content management for websites.

 I have created a wide range of experiences including iOS/Android applications, responsive websites, campaign pages and an Intranet.